 To help you develop the above-mentioned skills, we adopt a range of teaching methods.
 They may include:

 - Lectures - listening to experts sharing their knowledge and discoveries in challenging and provocative ways.
-Students on the Political Science and International Relations programme are expected to 'read-around' the subject matter of their lectures, adding to their understanding and developing their critical faculties and analytical skills.
+Students on the Politics and International Relations programme are expected to 'read-around' the subject matter of their lectures, adding to their understanding and developing their critical faculties and analytical skills.

 - Seminars - where you present and discuss your ideas and knowledge in smaller groups and debate interpretations and opinions with other students.